 This post may contain affiliate links, which help keep this content free.
 (Full disclosure)

-You won’t believe how easy this baked tandoori chicken recipe is!
+You won’t believe how easy this tandoori chicken recipe is!
 No need to be intimidated by this classic Indian dish — it’s super basic to make at home.
 I’ll walk you through how to make tandoori chicken in the oven step-by-step, from the simple tandoori chicken marinade to the even simpler cooking method.
 It has warm spices like coconut curry chicken, with a show-stopping presentation.

-This tandoori chicken recipe uses my favorite stovetop-to-oven cooking method for meats.
+This recipe uses my favorite stovetop-to-oven cooking method for meats.
 I use this technique most often for steaks (including sirloin steak and filet mignon), but it works perfectly for chicken recipes like this one or even stuffed pork chops.

 What Is Tandoori Chicken?